 Method 1: Stop all GeForce Tasks in Task Manager

-- Hold down the “shift + Ctrl + Esc” keys at the same time to bring up the Task Manager.
-Select all NVIDIA tasks that are running and click “End Task”.
+- Hold the “shift + Ctrl + Esc” keys simultaneously to bring up the Task Manager.
+Select all NVIDIA tasks that are running and click “End Task.”

-- After performing the above steps, Launch GeForce Experience application to confirm if the issue has been fixed.
-If the issue still persists, continue on to the next method.
+- After performing the above steps, Launch the GeForce Experience application to confirm if the issue has been fixed.
+If the problem persists, continue with the following method.

 Method 2: Configure all NVIDIA GeForce Services Correctly

-If the NVIDIA GeForce Services are misconfigured, chances are it could lead to the NVIDIA GeForce Experience “Something went wrong” error.
-It is important to make sure that the NVIDIA GeForce services such as NVIDIA Telemetry Container, NVIDIA Geforce Experience Backend Service and NVIDIA NetworkService Container.
+If the NVIDIA GeForce Services is misconfigured, it could lead to the NVIDIA GeForce Experience “Something went wrong” error.
+It is essential to ensure that the NVIDIA GeForce services, such as NVIDIA Telemetry Container, NVIDIA Geforce Experience Backend Service, and NVIDIA NetworkService Container.